aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/turtlebot_simulators.rst

     maps/stage/turtlebot.inc
     rviz/robot_navigation.rviz

-The `.rviz` file has all the settings for the RViz simulator so you don't need to worry about.
+The `.rviz` file has all the settings for the RViz simulator so you don't need to worry about it.
 The ``turtlebot.inc`` file defines the layout and the sensor for the turtlebot robot.

 ..
 NOTE::
 	Make sure to keep a copy of the original files in case you did something wrong specially the ``.png`` ``.yaml`` ``.world`` files.